matthold86/hello_cdk/README.md

 ## Summary

-This project is provides the basic structure for deploying an AWS S3 bucket using the AWS CDK toolkit with python.
+This project provides the basic structure for deploying an AWS S3 bucket using the AWS CDK toolkit with python.

 ## Replicate the Work